James Lovelock: Career

-After leaving school Lovelock worked at a photography firm, attending Birkbeck College during the evenings, before being accepted to study chemistry at the University of Manchester, where he was a student of the Nobel Prize laureate Professor Alexander Todd.
+After leaving school Lovelock worked at a photography firm, attending Birkbeck College during the evenings, before being accepted to study chemistry at the University of Manchester, where he was a student of the Nobel Prize laureate professor Alexander R. Todd.
 Lovelock worked at a Quaker farm before a recommendation from his professor led to him taking up a Medical Research Council post, working on ways of shielding soldiers from burns.
 Lovelock refused to use the shaved and anaesthetised rabbits that were used as burn victims, and exposed his skin to heat radiation instead, an experience he describes as "exquisitely painful".
 His student status enabled temporary deferment of military service during the Second World War.
 Still, he registered as a conscientious objector.
 He later abandoned his conscientious objection in the light of Nazi atrocities and tried to enlist in the armed forces but was told that his medical research was too valuable for the enlistment to be approved.

-In 1948, Lovelock received a PhD degree in medicine at the London School of Hygiene and Tropical Medicine.
+In 1948, Lovelock received a PhD degree at the London School of Hygiene and Tropical Medicine.
 He spent the next two decades working at London's National Institute for Medical Research.
-In the United States, he conducted research at Yale, Baylor College of Medicine, and Harvard University.
+In the United States, he conducted research at Yale, Baylor College of Medicine and Harvard University Medical School.

 In the mid-1950s, Lovelock experimented with the cryopreservation of rodents, determining that hamsters could be frozen and revived successfully.
 Hamsters were frozen with 60% of the water in the brain crystallised into ice with no adverse effects recorded.
 Other organs were shown to be susceptible to damage.
-The results were influential in the theories of cryonics.
-Lovelock's experiments were covered in an interview with YouTuber Tom Scott in May 2021, discussing the possibility that Lovelock may have accidentally invented the tabletop microwave oven when he discovered that a person could bake a potato in his magnetron-based emitter while conducting these experiments.

 A lifelong inventor, Lovelock created and developed many scientific instruments, some of which were designed for NASA in its planetary exploration program.
 While working as a NASA consultant, Lovelock developed the Gaia hypothesis, for which he is most widely known.